BillySterling/newsScraper/README.md

 ![newsScraper-1](newsScraper-1.png)

 * Click the `Scrape Articles` button to retrieve and scrape the latest headlines.
 Once retrieved the articles will populate the body of the page.
 It may take several seconds for the scrape to complete.
+Clicking to scrape again will retrieve the lastest news headline; prior headlines are not deleted.

 * The `View Saved Articles` button will display only the articles saved for later reading.